All You Need To Know About The Indian Capital - A Guide For First Time Travellers In Delhi

 Buses run from both Terminal 1 and 3 at Delhi airport, running every 30 minutes 24/7.
 If you’re arriving very late at night (after 11.30pm or before 4.45am), this would be a cheap way to get into the city.

-However at any other time of day, the buses will have to contend with Delhi’s notoriously busy roads.
-We’d therefore recommend using the metro, as it’s extremely cheap and is a very fast way to get you into the centre of Delhi, regardless of the traffic above ground.
+However, at any other time of day, the buses will have to contend with Delhi’s notoriously busy roads.
+We would, therefore, recommend using the Delhi Metro, as it’s extremely cheap and is a very fast way to get you into the centre of Delhi, regardless of the traffic above ground.

 Getting to Paharganj by the Express Metro